putting/My-Tech-Notes/javaRelated/java/interview/ConcurrentHashMap .md

 HashBucketSize(array) =

 ## Performance
-- Locking is per Segment (ie The n buckets in a segment).
+- Locking is per array of nodes as table buckets (prior java 8 Segments).
-- Increase no of segments to improve concurrency.
+- Increase no of nodes to improve concurrency.
 Trade-off if un-used segments, then wasted locks/space of additional HashMap.
 - Reads are non-blocking
 - O(1) with help of
   - Good hashcode method which evenly distributes across all buckets